 This is not a problem unique to Hawaii.
+Even in paradise, there’s no pot-of-gold at the end of the rainbow for elderly caregivers trying to help their loved ones.
 Have you ever picked up a sick relative at the hospital only to discover that the hospital expects the mythical “family” to take care of that person?
 I have, and found that many of the procedures that health care professionals take for granted are way out of the comfort zone of the average person.
 And it’s not just expertise.
 There is often no warning that the recently released person needs constant care for 24-hours to a week.
 With an aging population the assumption that an elderly partner is physically capable of caring for an ill spouse may be erroneous.

 I asked my sister, Carolann Cody, who is a manager for a home health care agency, to provide some answers to questions about hospital release policies.
 Below are her answers to my queries.